ffatimaabbas/DA401-Project/README.md

 ### 6. Flood Risk Index

-1. Reclassified each input variable (rainfall, slope, elevation, drainage density, LULC) on a **scale of 1–5**, representing increasing flood susceptibility (1: low, 5: high).
+1. Reclassified each input variable (rainfall, slope, elevation, drainage density, LULC) using **Reclassify** tool on a **scale of 1–5**, representing increasing flood susceptibility (1: low, 5: high).
-2. Applied the **Weighted Sum Tool** to combine reclassified layers using predefined variable weights.
+2. Applied the **Weighted Sum Tool** to combine reclassified layers using predetermined variable weights.
-3. Reclassified the resulting flood risk raster into **five categories (1–5)** for final interpretation (1: low, 5:high).
+3. Reclassified the resulting flood risk raster into **five categories (1–5)** (1: low, 5:high), to create a discrete integer raster.

 ### 7. Preparing Rasters for Regression